Saran-Wang/MPI-Deep-Learning/Readme.md

 `mirrored.py` is the code for parallelized version on muptiple GPUs using TensorFlow’s distributed API (i.e. MirroredStrategy).

-`output` contains results running our `mpi.py` using a different number of nodes and processes.
+`output` contains results running `mpi.py` using a different number of nodes and processes.